OSEA Collective Bargaining Agreement

 E. Recall

-If a laid off employee is offered a position that provides ten (10) percent or greater reduction in hourly rate or a reduction in group medical benefits than he/she was receiving at the time of layoff, he/she will not forfeit his/her right to a recall by refusing the position.
+- If a laid off employee is offered a position that provides ten (10) percent or greater reduction in hourly rate or a reduction in group medical benefits than they were receiving at the time of layoff, they will not forfeit their right to a recall by refusing the position.

 ARTICLE 16 HOLIDAYS

-Classified employees who work 212 to 222 days, shall be granted ten (10) paid holidays per year.
-The paid holidays shall be Labor Day, Veterans Day, Thanksgiving Day, the day after Thanksgiving Day, Martin Luther King’s Birthday, Presidents Day, Memorial Day, Christmas, New Years and Juneteenth.
+- Classified employees who work two hundred twelve (212) to two hundred twenty-two (222) day schedules shall be granted up to ten (10) paid holidays per year.
+The paid holidays shall be Labor Day, Veterans Day, Thanksgiving Day, the day after Thanksgiving Day, Christmas, New Year’s Day, Martin Luther King Jr. Day, Presidents Day, Memorial Day and Juneteenth (if Juneteenth falls within the employee’s scheduled work year).

 ARTICLE 17 VACATIONS